Covid 19 coronavirus: Three babies have virus amid fears of rise in cases when school returns

 News a baby boy is among New Zealand's latest Covid-19 cases has further dispelled the myth children can't catch the virus at a time when parents contemplate a potential return to school for some youngsters.

-Three boys aged under 1 year old have now caught the virus in New Zealand, including two infants in the country's far south and one in the Waikato.
+Three boys aged under 1-year-old have now caught the virus in New Zealand, including two infants in the country's far south and one in the Waikato.

 The Southern DHB wouldn't comment on how the two babies in its region are faring, while Waikato DHB only confirmed it had no babies in hospital with coronavirus.